OwlbanGroup/workbench-example-onboarding-project/README.md

 2. Custom Container Usage
 3. Advanced RAG Applications

+### Sneak Peeks
+- Owlban Group Onboarding: A dedicated section for integrating and onboarding new members to the Owlban Group, including setup tasks and communication guidelines.

 ## Get Started

 1. Clone this project into the AI Workbench desktop app